theapplegates/sequoia2/sq-subplot.md

 ## Detect bad signature when decrypting

-_Requirement: When decrypting a message, if a signature check fails, there should be no output._
+_Requirement: When decrypting a message, if a signature check fails, the output file should be deleted.

 ~~~scenario
 given an installed sq